Trade Forex Trading

 Obtaining this margin account will enable you as a trader to borrow money from your broker to trade with.

 However, Trading this account increases both the potential for profits & also losses.
-In you as a trader can never lose more than you invest, losses are limited to your deposits and generally brokers will close a trade position position which extends beyond your deposit amount by executing a margin call.
+In you can never lose more than you invest, losses are limited to your deposits and generally brokers will close a trade position which extends beyond your deposit amount by executing a margin call.
 Traders must therefore try and keep their margin requirement level which is above that which is required.
 By using equity management rules and keeping your used leverage below 5:1.

 To Learn and Know More about Leverage and Margin - Learn the Topics Listed Below: